TheCaptainCraken/blog/content/posts/rediscovering_formal_grammars_with_ohmscript/index.md

 Last month, I dove into [Crafting Interpreters by Robert Nystrom](https://craftinginterpreters.com/).
 If programming languages or computer science make you tick, I highly recommend checking it out.
-Today, I’m going to guide you through how computers actually understand the code you write.
+Today, I'm going to guide you through how computers actually understand the code you write.
-(Spoiler: It’s magic.
+(Spoiler: It's magic.
 Okay, not really.
 But it feels that way.)

-To illustrate, we’ll build a simple interpreter that evaluates mathematical expressions.
+To illustrate, we'll build a simple interpreter that evaluates mathematical expressions.
-By the end, you’ll understand how a computer goes from seeing this:
+By the end, you'll understand how a computer goes from seeing this

 ```latex
 5 + 6 * 3